leonidpur/thriftvsgrpc/README.md

 When over-socket, you can expect some 15% penalty against ideally implemented socket-based client-to-server communication of plain buffer of size compatible of the size of serialized objects.
-For local-RPC pipe-based can perform slightly better for easy contention cases.
+For local-RPC, pipe-based transport can perform slightly better for easy contention cases.

-For simple models Thrift performs considerably better. gRpc’s delay can be explained be Http/2 and queue against straightforward on-tcp in Thrift case.
+Why Thrift performed considerably better for simple models?
+Without diving deep into profiling I rushed to blame 2 factors:
+1. Tcp-binary against Http/2
+2. Straightforward on-top-of-socket against queueing

 For more complicated models gRpc can win due to load-balancing and asynchronous callbacks.

 ## Load balancing
 Thrift has no build-in support for LB.
 Then connection is established once by client against concrete server point.
 The way to distribute calls among servers is to work against LB proxy and reconnect.

-gRPC client (channel) can wrap multiple connections to multiple server points.
+gRPC client (channel) is designed as a wrapper of potentially multiple connections to multiple server points.
 Load balancing occurs per each call.

 ## Special technologies